 What will we find opening the 3rd gate?
 (Ernst Ruska, 1985)

 During this period Ruska also was employed by the Fernseh Corporation in Berlin, where he worked to develop television tube technology, followed by an employment at Siemens as an electrical engineer.
-There, he was involved in developing the first commercially produced electron microscope in 1939.
+In 1944 Ruska earned his habilitation at the Technical University of Berlin.
+After the war, he rebuilt the Laboratory for Electron Optics at Siemens.
 As well as developing the technology of electron microscopy, Ruska also worked at other scientific institutions, and encouraged Siemens to set up a laboratory for visiting researchers, which was initially headed by Ruska’s brother Helmut, a medical doctor who developed the use of the electron microscope for medical and biological applications.
+In 1949 he was also appointed professor at the Free University of Berlin, and from 1959 he also taught at the TU Berlin.
 After leaving Siemens in 1955, Ruska served as director of the Max Planck Society’s Institute for Electron Microscopy of the Fritz Haber Institute until 1974.
 Concurrently, he took a professorship at Technical University of Berlin in electron optics and electron microscopy from 1957 until his retirement in 1974.